chichiwang/notes/languages/java/modern_java/README.md

   * Other languages are better designed to tackle paradigms other than OOP

 Many ideas of alternative JVM languages have changes in the Java programming language over the years.

+### Groovy
+A popular, widely used alternative JVM language.

+* Dynamic scripting language
+  * Interpreted at runtime
+  * Optionally can be compiled to byte code using a Groovy compiler
+    * Improved performance - interpreting Groovy code can be quite slow
+* Opt-in type system
+  * Language is much more dynamic
+  * Makes Groovy less statically safe
+  * Developers can optionally add type annotations to Groovy code
+* Syntactically more concise than Java
+  * Still stylistically similar to Java
+* Can be added to Java codebases
+  * Groovy works very well with existing Java classes
+  * Groovy was designed to integated seamlessly with Java code